chaoss/website/CHAOSScon/2025Africa/speakers.md

 **Talk abstract:**

 The value of communities around open source projects has long been known as one of the best aspects of building new things, like software, hardware, and art.
 Collaboration and innovation simply explode exponentially when communities work together towards common goals.
 But how does that translate to business?
-Corporations, and even non-profit foundations, need to see the value of the work done on paper.
+Corporations and even non-profit foundations need to see the value of the work done on paper.
 So how does that work?
 In this talk, Brian Proffitt will outline the ways that Red Hat is attempting to do just that.

 ### Peculiar C. Umeh